-HELENA, Montana — Montana's seasonally adjusted unemployment rate fell to 4.2 percent in December, marking a full 1 percentage point decrease in 2014.
+HELENA, Montana — Montana's seasonally adjusted unemployment rate continued to fall in February to 4.3 percent.

-The U.S. unemployment rate fell to 5.6 percent in December.
+The state's unemployment rate was 4.4 percent in January.

 The U.S. unemployment rate from 5.7 percent in January to 5.5 percent in February.

 The Consumer Price Index increased by 0.2 percent in February as energy prices stabilized after several months of sharp decline in gasoline prices.